Zhenlisme/heliano/readme.md

-# HElA: A rapid and accurate package for detection of Helitron-llike elements.
+# HElA: A rapid and accurate tool for detection of Helitron-like elements.
+Helitron-like elements including Helitron, Helentron and Helitron2 are one of the class 2 transposons.
+They have been found in a diverse range of species and seem to play major roles in the evolution of host genomes.
+Although they have benn well known for more than twenty years, they were widely admitted as one of few remaining transposons difficult to identify.
+Here, we propose HELA (Helitron-like elements annotator) which is a rapid and accurate tool for detection of Helitron-like elements.
 # Dependencies:
 ```
 - python =3.9.0